terrencepreilly/darglint/README.md

 *darglint* is called from, or from a parent directory of that working directory.

-Currently, the configuration file allows us to ignore errors, to specify message templates, to specify the strictness of checks and to ignore common exceptions.
+Currently, the configuration file allows us:
+1. Error Configuration
+2. Message Template Configuration
+3. Strictness Configuration
+4. Ignoring common exceptions

 ### Error Configuration